Generative AI in Cybersecurity: How It’s Being Used + 8 Examples

 Responding to security questionnaires can be a tedious and time-consuming process for security analysts and other stakeholders, with questions varying from customer to customer and no standardized format, set, or order of questions.

 Secureframe’s Questionnaire Automation uses generative AI to streamline and automate the process.
-This tool suggests questionnaire responses using content and context from the Secureframe platform along with approved prior responses to deliver greater accuracy.
+This tool suggests questionnaire responses using policies, controls, tests, and other context from the Secureframe platform along with approved prior responses in the Knowledge Base to deliver greater accuracy.
 After quickly reviewing the answers and making any adjustments as needed, users can then share completed questionnaires back to prospects and customers in their original format.

 What your organization can do in response to generative AI in cybersecurity